ValldHebron-Bioinformatics/FluReD/README.md

 ## Get in touch

-To report a bug, error, or feature request, please [open an issue](issues).
+To report a bug, error, or feature request, please [open an issue]([issues](https://github.com/ValldHebron-Bioinformatics/FluReD/issues)).

 For questions, email us at alejandra.gonzalez@vallhebron.cat; we're happy to help!